krazydanny/laravel-repository/README.md

 Repository Events
 -----------------

-Observers can also be asigned to the repository...
+An observers can also be attached to the repository...

 ```php
 app( UserRepository::class )->observe( new YourUserRepositoryObserver );